Ghee: Preparation methods

 There are five common methods through which ghee is prepared.
 Industrial preparation on the other hand is done by using "white butter", usually sourced from other dairies and contractors.

 Milk butter

 Sour raw milk is churned into butter.
 The butter is boiled in an open pan to allow the water to evaporate.
 The hot ghee is transferred and stored.

 Direct cream

 Fresh cream, cultured or washed cream is directly converted to ghee.
-This method requires a long heating time and produces a caramelized flavor.
+This method requires a long heating time and produces a caramelised flavour.

 Cream butter

 Milk is separated into cream which is then churned into butter.
 The butter undergoes heat clarification to produce ghee.

 Pre-stratification

 This method is suitable for large quantities of butter.
 Butter is melted at 80–85 C for 30 minutes.
 Layers of protein particles, fat and buttermilk are induced.
 The buttermilk is drained out.
-The remaining layers of fat are heated to a temperature of 110 C to remove moisture and develop flavor.
+The remaining layers of fat are heated to a temperature of 110 C to remove moisture and develop flavour.